-Slow shutter speeds will be effected by camera shake unless a tripod and remote is used.
-A shutter speed of 1/60 (one sixtieth of a second) is about the slowest speed that the average person can take a photo without being affected too much by camera shake, so the faster the better if you're not using a tripod.
+Slow shutter speeds will be affected by camera shake unless a tripod and remote are used.
+A shutter speed of 1/60 (one sixtieth of a second) is about the slowest speed that the average person can take a photo without being affected too much by camera shake, so the faster the better if you’re not using a tripod.

 Slower shutter speeds can be used effectively to record movement in the object if a tripod and remote is used to keep the camera steady.
 The image above was taken using a shutter speed of 1/2 (half a second) and I kept my head as still as I could and swayed gently to move the dress only.

 White balance is what a digital camera uses to remove unrealistic colour casts when taking a photograph.
 You often find that photographs taken under fluorescent lights, for example, have a strange blue colour cast to them – this can be corrected by adjusting the white balance settings on the camera.

 If the white balance has been adjusted accordingly, objects that appear white in person will look white in the photograph.

 Hope this post was useful to you – any questions, let me know below!